Switch to the postgres user

-After installing PostgreSQL, create a database user and database for Palpo:
+After installation, create a database user and database for Palpo:

 # Switch to the postgres user